- Off road parking

 - Washing machine

 Killarney 1.5 miles.
 This semi-detached cottage is located in a quiet residential area close to the town of Killarney, County Kerry.
 A contemporary property offering well-equipped accommodation, this Killarney cottage is perfect for a family looking to enjoy all that this area has to offer.
 This Killarney cottage has been tastefully decorated with a comfortable sitting room set in front of a traditional open fire, so you're sure of a welcome return, however you choose to spend your day.
 Prepare and then enjoy a lovely evening meal at this Killarney cottage in the well-equipped kitchen and dining area, plus the four bedrooms, one with en-suite facilities, are bound to please.
-Popular Killarney offers a ride around the town in a horse-drawn carriage, shops, pubs, restaurants and many festivals, plus the 15th century Ross Castle on the shores of Lough Leane is well worth a visit, and a short drive out of town takes you to the world-famous Irish countryside.
+Popular Killarney offers a ride around the town in a horse-drawn carriage, shops, pubs, restaurants and many festivals, plus the Killarney School of English is only a mile away, whilst the 15th century Ross Castle on the shores of Lough Leane is well worth a visit, and a short drive out of town takes you to the world-famous Irish countryside.
 This delightful Killarney cottage is an ideal base all year round.

 Four bedrooms: 1 x double with en-suite shower, basin and WC, 1 x double, 2 x twin.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with dining area.
 Utility.
 Sitting room with open fire.

 Oil central heating with open fire.
 Electric oven and hob, fridge/freezer, dishwasher, washing machine and tumble dryer in utility, TV with FreeSat, DVD.
 Oil and electricity charged on meter reading.
 Fuel for open fire available to purchase locally.
 Bed linen and towels inc. in rent.
 Cot, highchair and stairgate on request.
 Off road parking for 2 cars.
 Enclosed rear lawned garden.
 Sorry, no pets and no smoking.
 Shop 3 mins walk, hotel with bar and restaurants 10 mins walk.

 About the location